SharleneL/UtteranceClassifier/3_keras/README.md

+# Introduction
-**This set of experiment is to run Deep Learning/Logistic Regression on Correct/Error dataset, and make comparisons**
+This set of experiment is to run Deep Learning/Logistic Regression on Correct/Error dataset, and make comparisons

 # About folders & files:
 1. `Code`: contains the code & lib